Fire to New Regrowth - Isolation to Celebrating Holidays Again

 [caption id="attachment_771" align="alignnone" width="1024"] NSW Drought: Lake Keepit Dam swimming spot has dried up[/caption]

 Drought in 2019 halved our bookings in regional areas.
 In particular Manilla Cottage – Manilla NSW (near Tamworth).
 Dam levels, fish stock and tourism dramatically impacted.
 If it wasn’t for Tamworth Country Music Festival and some regular sheep shearers staying.
-Manilla would have been really hard hit.
+The drought impacted on Manilla accommodation.

 [caption id="attachment_773" align="alignnone" width="720"] Talbingo Fire - 4 January 2020[/caption]

 One of our places in Talbingo NSW on north western side of Kosciusko National Park was surrounded by bush fire on the 4th January 2020.
 2-3 houses burnt down but Pether Cottage NSW was OK.
 We had to refund a booking and another gave a rain check.
 The major problem is that Mount Selwyn Snow Field burnt down and will not be operating this winter.
-So along with fire, COVID-19 and no Mount Selwyn Snowfield this will impact on bookings for Pether Cottage in 2020.
+So along with fire, COVID-19 and no Mount Selwyn Snowfield this will impact on bookings for Pether Cottage - Talbingo NSW in 2020.
 We have a new cleaner: Christine who is making the cottage spick and span during May 2020.
+We are making an effort to get the Aussie Chillout Newsletter more regularly.

 [caption id="attachment_775" align="alignnone" width="4032"] Flood level in back courtyard at Growder Court 3 - Coolum Beach[/caption]

 Growder Court 3 – Coolum Beach QLD suffered a torrential downpour and ground floor got flooded on 12 February 2020.
 We had guests watching TV and the water flowed in below their feet.
-We had no loss of furniture, closed for 2 weeks while insurance company treated the wall for dampness and carpet was replaced with vinyl slabs.
+We had no loss of furniture.
+For 2 weeks we closed Growder Court 3. while the insurance company treated the wall for dampness and carpet was replaced with vinyl slabs.
 Looks great!

 [caption id="attachment_777" align="alignnone" width="331"] COVID-19[/caption]